quarkscript/linux-armv7-xe303c12-only/README.md

 - [xorg video driver](voidlinux/xf86-video-armsoc-git) - Void-linux package build script, forked from [archlinux|ARM](https://github.com/archlinuxarm/PKGBUILDs/tree/master/alarm/xf86-video-armsoc-git) (at least it works for xfce4)

 > Some already builded packages can be found at [releases](https://github.com/quarkscript/linux-armv7-xe303c12-only/releases)

-> Be aware!
-Given scripts or packages are not officially supported by any mentioned Linux distributions.

 #### Kali linux